 This includes paying off whatever amount you put on your credit card(s) in full each month.

 Otherwise, the interest you spend on credit card debt will take value away from any miles or points (or cashback) you’re earning.

 What if I don’t have a travel rewards credit card?

-You can earn miles and points for travel without flying and even without a credit card by using dining programs and shopping portals.
-But, to maximize your everyday spending, you’ll need to get started with at least 1 travel rewards credit card.
+You can also earn miles and points for travel without flying by using dining programs and shopping portals.

 Not every bill or expense can be paid by credit card, but many can.